K&O manufactured plastic and diecast miniature models from outboard motors.

 Source: Text taken from the now defunct website V-Z Marine.

-What's your K O Outboard worth?
+What's your K O Outboard worth in 2021?
 Here are some recently sold items.

 |Rare K O Scott Atwater Toy Outboard Boat Motor 1b||10/2021||£181.17|

 |1960 S K O Fleet Line El Capitan Boat Sea Dart Outboard||10/2021||£108.70|

 |K O Scott Atwater Toy Outboard Boat Motor Model Bail A||09/2021||£217.40|

 |Rare K O Fleet Line Lark Motorized Boat W 2 Johnson||08/2021||£165.99|

 |See all sold items on eBay for more prices||12/2021||£-.--|